huggingface/diffusers/docs/source/en/quantization/bitsandbytes.md

 ### Skip module conversion

 For some models, you don't need to quantize every module to 8-bit which can actually cause instability.
-For example, for diffusion models like [Stable Diffusion 3](../api/pipelines/stable_diffusion/stable_diffusion_3), the `proj_out` module that could be skipped using the `llm_int8_skip_modules` parameter in [`BitsAndBytesConfig`]:
+For example, for diffusion models like [Stable Diffusion 3](../api/pipelines/stable_diffusion/stable_diffusion_3), the `proj_out` module can be skipped using the `llm_int8_skip_modules` parameter in [`BitsAndBytesConfig`]:

 ```py
 from diffusers import SD3Transformer2DModel, BitsAndBytesConfig